-Each January, the University of Iowa School of Art and Art History seeks applications from emerging to established artists in printmaking for the Grant Wood Fellowship Program for the following academic year.
+The University of Iowa School of Art and Art History seeks applications from emerging to established artists in printmaking for the Grant Wood Fellowship Program for the 2023-24 academic year.

 Fellowship Recipient Responsibilities

 - Present a public lecture about their work

-- An appointment as a Grant Wood Visiting Professor in Printmaking
+- An appointment as a Grant Wood Visiting Assistant Professor in Printmaking.

 - $40,000 salary and benefits

 - private studio

-Understanding of a variety of conceptual approaches in the teaching of printmaking, proficiency in critical theory and contemporary art.
+Demonstrates an understanding of a variety of conceptual and technical approaches to the practice and teaching of printmaking.Proficiency in critical/theoretical frameworks of contemporary art.